alko08/acg-nhs/README.txt

-Advanced Concept Group's repository for stripped down code from resq-bot that works on gaia.
+Advanced Concept Group's repository for code from resq that has been modified for use on Gaiabot.